How to make homemade panna cotta the traditional way with heavy cream and a whole food sweetener for a healthy, low-sugar dessert.

 She demonstrates how to make the traditional Italian dessert known as panna cotta.

-Maureen is the author of Traditional Food Preparation Techniques and has recently produced a DVD series.
-She is a Mother of 9 and has also been the Chapter Leader for the Weston A. Price Foundation in Gettysburg, PA for many years.
+Maureen is a Mother of 9 and has been the Chapter Leader for the Weston A. Price Foundation for many years.

 Many thanks to Maureen for sharing her knowledge with all of us!

-Keep panna cotta leftovers refrigerated.
-The dessert will keep for about 4-5 days chilled in the refrigerator.
+Keep panna cotta leftovers refrigerated in a glass bowl with a lid.
+It will keep for about 4-5 days.